ProvableHQ/sdk/sdk/README.md

 #### Record Decryption

-If a user receives a private record from a program execution, they can use the SDK to decrypt encrypted records with their view keys and view their contents.
+If a user receives a private record from a program execution, they can use the SDK to decrypt the encrypted records with their view keys and view their contents.
 Only records that are owned by the user can be decrypted.
-Decryption of records that are not owned by the user will fail.
+The decryption of records that are not owned by the user will fail.

 Record decryption and ownership verification can be done in the SDK using the following code: